 The small black push-button above the larger dial is pushed to start the grinding cycle.
 This is conveniently positioned so that if you hold it, depressing it, and having foolishly left the grinder plugged in, it will run.
 If the receiver is not attached you could have a lot of coffee all around you as it comes out at a really good rate.

 Fortunately, a second touch will stop the machine.
 You will see above the push-button some markings like ‘Medium’ and ‘Coarse’.
 With that set halfway between ‘Medium’ and ‘Fine’, the grind is amply fine enough to suit my espresso machine.
 That black ring around the bottom of the bean hopper is turned to set the type of grind that you need.
 Do not do this while the unit is plugged in.

 Inside of the bean hopper and the bean distributing central cone.

 The photo above shows the unit operating with a strong output of ground coffee.
 The unit generates a lot of static electricity as it runs.
 It is best to grind beans some short while before you need the coffee to allow the static to leak away from the insulating plastic receiver.
 This ensures you can remove coffee effectively from in and around the spout before removing the receiver – thus lessening the mess.

 I don’t know about Chinese wiring standards (because like everything else it is ‘made in China’) but the unit is always warm.
 I suspect the electronic timer is wired before the switch and is always on.
 So another reason not to leave it plugged in.
-So maybe a Rocky will be next, but in the meantime this little unit is messily and noisily but efficiently grinding my coffee.
-Don’t be put of by the push to a slow-speed direct drive grinder that perhaps you can’t afford.
-As with all else in life a little compromise can get you on the road quicker.
+So maybe a Rocky will be next, but in the meantime, this little unit is messily and noisily but efficiently grinding my coffee.
+Don’t be put off by the push to a slow-speed direct drive grinder that perhaps you can’t afford.
+As with all else in life, a little compromise can get you on the road quicker.